jscarpelli3/ResRecs/README.md

 **Current Issues & Future upgrades:**

-Currently the deployment is not connected to the data.
-Will be working to correct this asap.
 The Login simply verfies that the password matches the password in the record associate with the given username.

 In the future I will be completing the login functionality so that when a user adds a restaurant and/or comment, those records will be associated with that user.
 Jumping off from there, It will then be possilbe to search by user in order to see which restaurants a particular user has contributed to the over all database.